 |---|---|---|

-| Workflow | Map the business process, staff roles, pain points, handoffs, and decision gates. | AI value starts where real work happens. |
+| Process | Map the business process, staff roles, pain points, handoffs, and decision points. | AI value starts where real work happens. |

 | Software | Build portals, tools, dashboards, automations, APIs, and integration surfaces. | AI needs usable systems around it. |

-| Knowledge | RAG, document intake, source boundaries, memory management, and database-backed context. | Customer knowledge becomes an asset instead of scattered files. |
+| Knowledge | Document intake, source boundaries, controlled retrieval, memory management, and database-backed context. | Customer knowledge becomes an asset instead of scattered files. |

-| Agents | Task routing, tool permissions, approval gates, escalation, and multi-agent orchestration. | Automation becomes controlled instead of mysterious. |
+| Agents | Task routing, tool permissions, approval steps, escalation, and multi-agent orchestration. | Automation becomes controlled instead of mysterious. |

 | Runtime | Cloud, local, private, hybrid, model serving, virtualization, container lanes, and deployment paths. | Data custody, cost, speed, and portability are business decisions. |

-| Trust | Evaluation, proof packets, governance, compliance-aware launch gates, support, and rollback. | The buyer can defend the decision to move forward. |
+| Trust | Evaluation, review files, governance, compliance-aware launch reviews, support, and rollback. | The buyer can defend the decision to move forward. |

 03